ls for the win 🏆

 drwxr-xr-x 2 gspcorp staff 64 Feb 17 2024 tests

-This output contains the file permissions, the number of links, the owner, the group, bytes in the file, date modified, and file path.
+This output contains the file permissions, the number of links, the owner, the group, bytes in the file, date modified, and path.

 Combining -l and -a flags ➕